matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

    }
 }

-Unfortunately, it is not possible to distinguish between the above cases in compile-time.
-Therefore, it is highly recommended to include tests for your factory regarding deploying the child contracts.
+Unfortunately, it is not possible to distinguish between the above cases at compile-time.
+Therefore, it is highly recommended to include tests for your factory that deploys child contracts.

 Note that for zkEVM bytecode, we use a different address derivation from Ethereum, and the exact formulas are available in our SDK: